sirech/talk-humane-on-call-alerting/presentation.md

 ### 21.92 minutes / month
 ### 4.38 hours / year

 <span class=bottom-right>https://en.wikipedia.org/wiki/High_availability</span>

 ???

 - 3 and half nines is what Google SQL offers
 - 20 minutes per month isn't a lot!
-If you rollback manually and the pipeline isn't fast, it could take more than that
+A slow rollback process for a bad deploy is enough to exhaust the budget

 ---